-The City of Marysville has a variety of educational resources available to the public.
-Below the main audiences for which the City has resources available:
+The City of Marysville Surface Water Division has a variety of educational resources available to the public.
+These resources are designed to assist and inform the following target audiences:

 Private Homeowners and Renters